-An updated version of an entry originally published in July 26, 2003.
+An updated version of a recipe originally published in July 26, 2003.

 The filling is a mixture of ground pork, chopped onion, garlic and carrots, seasoned with salt and pepper — a mixture different from what I use but which is just as delicious so that just proves that you can prepare the filling in many ways and still come up with delicious spring rolls.

 - 500 g. of ground pork (with a good amount of fat)

 - 1 large onion, chopped

 - Mix all the ingredients, except the wrappers, to make the filling.
 To determine if the seasoning is just right, take a small amount of the filling, form into a small patty or ball and fry.
 Taste and make the necessary adjustments, if needed.

 - If the filling tastes right, make the spring rolls.
 For a step-by-step guide on making spring rolls, click here.

 - Heat two to three cups of cooking oil in a wok or frying pan until it emits fine wisps of smoke.
 The exact amount depends on the size of your pan but, as a guide, the oil should be at least two inches deep.

 - Fry the spring rolls, a few at a time to avoid overcrowding and temperature drop, rolling them in the hot oil until golden brown.
 Scoop out and drain.
 Placing them vertically on a strainer is a good trick to force excess oil to drip out.